saiwebpro/speech-to-text/README.md

 ### How to run the script

 -   Enter the audio input by speaking into the microphone.
--   Run converter_terminal.py script
+-   Run speech.py on Terminal
--   Output Text will be displayed
+-   Output Text will be displayed in project folder with name "Output.txt"

 ## *Author Name*